Trisfald/veridia-rpg/Traits.md

 ### Ice shell
 ##### *Requisites: way of the mage 2*
 ##### Cost: 5 experience points
-Spend two points of fervor and take a free action.\
+Spend one point of fervor and take a free action.\
 Ice protects you from damage.
-You obtain a barrier equal to thrice your way of the mage's level.
+You obtain a barrier equal to twice your way of the mage's level.
 Lasts one hour or until the barrier is depleted.

 ### Spell emulation